forcedotcom/b2b-commerce-for-visualforce/ccrz-ga4-starter-kit/README.md

 ...
 analytics.js is a legacy library.
 If you are starting a new implementation, we recommend you use the gtag.js library.
 For existing implementations, learn how to [migrate from analytics.js to gtag.js](https://developers.google.com/analytics/devguides/migration/ua/analyticsjs-to-gtagjs).

-## How GA is implemented in CCRZ
+This change affects B2B Commerce for Visualforce storefronts that currently enable Google Analytics for tracking activity, which relies on Universal Analytics.

-CCRZ does not track Google Analytics by default.
-This must be enabled in the B2B Commerce Admin.
-If an admin adds the configuration setting for Google Analytics Tracking ID ([instructions here](https://help.salesforce.com/s/articleView?id=sf.b2b_commerce_google_analytics_start.htm&type=5)), a snippet of code will execute on pages matching the Page attribute for the config setting—typically this is set to “all”.
+## Current Google Analytics Implementation in B2B Commerce for Visualforce

-**src/components/HeadIncludes.component**
+B2B Commerce for Visualforce doesn't track Google Analytics by default, but admins can connect a Google Analytics property to their storefront by [specifying a Google Analytics Tracking ID in storefront configuration settings](https://help.salesforce.com/s/articleView?id=sf.b2b_commerce_google_analytics_start.htm&type=5).
+The following code snippet--defined in `src/components/HeadIncludes.component` in the B2B Commerce for Visualforce managed package--executes on storefront pages that the configuration setting applies to (typically, all pages).

 ```
 <apex:outputPanel layout="none" rendered="{!NOT(ISBLANK(gaTrackingId))}">